 The USAT Under-23 National Championships is a draft-legal, Olympic-distance triathlon contested under ITU rules.

 2013 U23 National Championships will take place in Dallas, Texas on June 1.
 The championships is a sub-division of the ITU Continental Cup.

 Dallas CAMTRI Sprint Triathlon American Cup

 FISU World University Championships

 The FISU World University Championships are a draft-legal, ITU sanctioned triathlon contested every two years.
 The most recently FISU WUC took place in Taiwan in 2012.
-The 2014 FISU WUC Triathlon will take place in Wellington, New Zealand on March 8, 2014.
+The 2014 FISU WUC Triathlon will take place in Brasilia, Brazil on April 18-20, 2014.
 USA Triathlon endorses a team to provide collegiate elite athletes with the opportunity to continue their athletic development by demonstrating their abilities at the highest levels of international triathlon competition, with a focus of maximizing podium performance.

 USA Triathlon Performance Pyramid